Kurdish Americans: Demography

 The total Kurdish population in the United States according to the 2000 census was 9,423.
 More recent accounts estimate the total Kurdish population in the US at around 15,361.
 Other sources claim that the number of ethnic Kurds in the United States is between 15,000 and 20,000 people.

-The city of Nashville, Tennessee includes the largest Kurdish population in the United States.
+Nashville includes the largest Kurdish population in the United States.
 A neighborhood in south Nashville has been nicknamed as "Little Kurdistan" due to its large number of Kurds.
 Based on the 2000 census, the Kurdish population in Tennessee is 2,405, and in Nashville, the Kurdish population is 1,770.
 According to Salahadeen Center of Nashville, there are more than 10,000 Kurds living in Nashville.
-As of 2017 there were approximately 15,000 Kurds in Nashville out of the estimated 40,000 that reside in the entire United States.
+As of 2017, there were approximately 15,000 Kurds in Nashville out of the estimated 40,000 that reside in the entire United States.
 This is the largest population of Kurds in the United States.
-There are also sizable populations in Dallas, Texas, Atlanta, Georgia, areas of Southern California such as San Diego, Binghamton, New York, and Bridgeport, Connecticut as well as Waterbury, Connecticut.
+However, the U.S. Census data shows there are approximately 4,000 Kurds in Davidson County, and 5,000 in Tennessee, much lower than what Kurdish community officials estimate.
+There are also sizable populations in Dallas, Texas, Atlanta, Georgia, areas of Southern California such as San Diego, Binghamton, New York, Fargo–Moorhead area of North Dakota and Minnesota, Omaha, Nebraska and Bridgeport, Connecticut as well as Waterbury, Connecticut.
 Most have roots in northern Iraq or northwestern Iran.

+California and Tennessee, both according to U.S. Census data published in 2020, have a similar number of Kurds, hovering around 5,000.
+There are nearly 2,000 Kurds in San Diego County alone, and most Californian Kurds live in Southern California, with some, but significantly less of a presence in Northern California.
+There are approximately 3,000 Kurds in Texas, especially within the Dallas-Fort Worth metroplex area.